Royal College of Art Welcomes New Dean of the School of Arts & Humanities

 Naren Barfield, RCA Deputy Vice-Chancellor and Provost said:

 'I am thrilled that Professor Ken Neil has been appointed RCA Dean of the School of Arts & Humanities.
-As the RCA enters an exciting new phase in its history, with new academic developments, partnerships and research, and a new campus opening in 2021, Ken brings with him energy, commitment and leadership that will help lead the College into a new era.
+As the RCA enters an exciting new phase in its history, with new academic developments, partnerships and research, and a new campus opening, Ken brings with him energy, commitment and leadership that will help lead the College into a new era.
 With his impressive track record at the Glasgow School of Art he brings a wealth of experience to the role.
 His academic achievements coupled with his passion for working closely with students will help us nurture the world's most creative and talented individuals across the fine and applied arts, humanities, and the wider creative disciplines.'

 Professor Ken Neil added: